KiT-Maverik/svitlo/README.md

 - **A personal page.** A dedicated space to archive ideas, drafts, blueprints, statements.
 - **Creative autonomy.** Microblogs, essays, sketches — without pressure to engage or explain.
 - **Silent expression.** No comments required.
 No validation loops.
 Just presence.
-- **Compute access.** Full AI tools for free — not as a perk, but as a catalyst.
 - **A new role.** The chance to be part of the first generation that doesn’t just use AI — but trains it to think at your level.

 <div align="center">